EmilyL1019/CSC-212-Final-Project-Description/README.md

   * 36 to 45 Years Old:
     * Less than or equal to 35 beats or greater than 105 (0-35, 105+, including 35): Adds 5 to priority
     * Less than or equal to 105 beats and more than 85 beats (85-105, including 105): Adds 4 to priority
-    * Less than or equal to 45 beats and more than 35 beats (35-45, including 45): Adds 3 to priorityall pati
+    * Less than or equal to 45 beats and more than 35 beats (35-45, including 45): Adds 3 to priority
-    * Less than or equal to 65 beats and more than 45 beats (45-65, including 65): Adds 2 to priority - void P_Queue::insertPatients(std::string names[], unsigned int priority[], int numOfPatients)
+    * Less than or equal to 65 beats and more than 45 beats (45-65, including 65): Adds 2 to priority
     * Less than or equal to 85 beats and more than 75 beats (75-85, including 85): Adds 1 to priority
     * Less than or equal to 75 beats and more than 65 beats (65-75, including 75): No change
   * 46 to 55 Years Old: